bulian-ai/Tabular_Synthesizers/README.md

 ---
 *Token Generation*
 - Our support team will provide a custom token for installation support.
-Reach out to us at contact@videha.ai
+Reach out to us at contact@bulian.ai

 ---
 *Installation*
 - Our support team will guide you with installation support.
-Reach out to us at contact@videha.ai
+Reach out to us at contact@bulian.ai

 ---